Contact Your U.S. Representative

 How do I schedule a visit?

-Call the Member of Congress' office (look up your U.S. House Representative's phone numbers here or your U.S. Senators' numbers here) and tell the staff person that you would like to schedule a meeting.
+Call the office of the Member of Congress (look up your U.S. House Representative's phone numbers here or your U.S. Senators' numbers here) and tell the staff person that you would like to schedule a meeting.
 Indicate approximately how many people will join you.
 You don't have to come to Washington to meet with your Representative!
 House members have one or more offices in their home district, and U.S. Senators have offices around their state, usually in the capital city.
 One of these offices is likely close to your home.
 Most often, constituents meet with an office staff member, not the Member of Congress.
 The staff member then passes along your message.

 What is a co-sponsor?